 About

-My name is Alyssa Blais, and I am a lifelong learner and student researcher committed to women’s health, community development and social equity.
-I am dedicated to understanding how social inequities impact our health and communicating these insights to the broader community.
+Hello!
+My name is Alyssa Blais, and I am a lifelong learner, and emerging health services researcher.
+I hold a master’s degree in Adult Education and Community Development, and am currently pursuing a degree in Applied Health Services Research.
+I want to understand how social inequities impact our health and communicate these insights to the broader community.

 RESEARCH